sharetribe/flex-docs/src/docs/introduction/getting-started-with-ftw-daily/index.md

 FTW templates have 3 mandatory integrations that you need to configure before the app is fully functional.
-The app obviously needs to discuss with Flex Marketplace API, but client app also makes direct calls to Stripe to save sensitive payment information.
-Location search and maps also need integration to a map provider.
-The default map provider is Mapbox.
+The app obviously needs to discuss with Flex Marketplace API, but the client app also makes direct calls to [Stripe](https://stripe.com/en-fi).
+Flex uses Stripe as a payment processor.
+And FTW-daily saves sensitive payment information directly to it.

+The third default integration is to a map provider.
+[Mapbox](https://www.mapbox.com) provides location search (geocoding) and maps for the web app.

 ![Mandatory integrations: Flex Marketplace API, Stripe, Map provider](FTW-integrations@2x.png)